 7) Things are thought out and thrashed through in informal meetings with trusted people.
 Formal meetings are more ceremonial.

-8) Communication style is dour with little place for humour, although informally, the dourness melts away.
+8) Communication style is dour with little place for humour in formal setting, although informally, the dourness melts away!

 My satiric Gloria blog has an absurd character called Comrade Carl Marks.
 Many former Russians love this colourful character.
 Many Americans/Canadians have told me that Comrade Carl is a bit insulting.
 Very telling difference.